 3.2.1 Number of leaves plant-1

 The number of leaves plant-1 was significantly influenced by different nitrogen doses at all growth stages except at 25 DAS in both years of experimentation (Table 3).
 The data indicated that maximum number of leaves was recorded in treatment N4-195 kg N ha-1 which was statistically similar to N3-180 kg N ha-1 at 50, 75, 100 DAS and at harvest than other nitrogen doses.
 The minimum number of leaves was observed in N1-150 kg N ha-1 and it was at par with N2-165 kg N ha-1 at most growth stages except at 75 DAS and at harvest during 2014 and at 100 DAS during both years.
 The time of nitrogen application did not significantly influence number of leaves.
 A slight reduction in leaf number was observed at 100 DAS and at harvest due to crop senescence and the shedding of older leaves.
 These results are in agreement with Patel et al. (2006) who reported that the number of leaves increased with higher nitrogen doses, while the timing of nitrogen application had no significant effect.
-Similar finding were reported by Tamang et al. (2024) who reported that higher doses of nitrogen (180-200 kg ha-1) increased number of leaves and Haraga and Ion (2023) also reported that number of leaves increased with higher doses of nitrogen.
+Similar finding were reported by Tamang et al. (2024)and Haraga and Ion (2023) reported that higher doses of nitrogen increased number of leaves .

 Table 3.
 Impact of dose and time of nitrogen application on number of leaves plant-1 of spring maize